cathyob/bundleUpServer/README.md

 A User document contains subdocuments of Logs.
 Each Log contains:
 - dateTime: { type: Date, default: Date.now, },
+- location: { type: String, required: true, },
 - temp: { type: Number, },
-- feelsLike: { type: Number, required:true, },
+- feelsLike: { type: Number, required: true, },
 - weatherConditions: { type: String, required: true, },
 - bottomLayers: { type: String, default: '', },
 - topLayers: { type: String, required: true, default: '', },
 - accessories: { type: String, default: '', },
-- activityLevel: { type: Number, required: true, },
+- activityLevel: { type: Number, required: true, default: 3, },
-- comfortLevel: { type: Number, required: true, }
+- comfortLevel: { type: Number, required: true, default: 3, }

 ## Approach
 I decided to have the dateTime default to the time the report is created.
 Also, the feelsLike detail is required since that will be what I will base returning the most recent, similar days to a customized message shown to a signed in user.

 For the layers fields, I made them each default to an empty string so that if the user leaves them blank it won't return null.
+Also, I defaulted the activity and comfort levels to 3 (middle of scale of 1-5).
 This reduces the cases needed to be accounted for in the front end.

 ## Testing and Hurdles
 As part of the set-up of this file, I found and addressed two shortcomings within the users controller: